 “The right of the people to keep and bear arms shall not be infringed” says the US Constitution’s second amendment (given the need, its authors presumed, for a militia).
 Yet we probably would be safer if our society had fewer guns.
-While Americans are justifiably horrified by mass shootings, they’ve killed, on average, fewer than 20 people per year over the past half century.1 The big numbers are in non-mass shootings: around 10,000 Americans are murdered with guns each year, accounting for about two-thirds of all homicides.
-And 20,000 kill themselves with a gun.
+While Americans are justifiably horrified by mass shootings, they account for a small share of gun deaths.1 The big numbers are in non-mass shootings: around 10,000 Americans are murdered with guns each year, accounting for about two-thirds of all homicides.
+And 20,000 people kill themselves with a gun.

 No sensible person disagrees with the notion that access to guns should be restricted.
 But to what degree?
 And in what ways?

 - What safety measures do other countries use?

 Guns contribute to approximately 40,000 deaths each year in the United States.
 This is a large number, though guns aren’t near the top of the list of causes of death, as we see in figure 1.

 The over-time pattern in the US since 1960 suggests little or no effect of guns on the homicide rate.
 As figure 2 shows, the share of homes that have a gun has been relatively flat throughout the past half century, while the number of guns per person in the country has increased significantly.
 Neither trend looks to be useful in predicting the homicide rate, which jumped sharply in the 1960s and 1970s and then fell just as sharply beginning in the early-mid 1990s.